 You can be direct when asking about culture, like this: “How would you describe the culture of [Company name]?”

 Also, look at the company’s social media channels to see what types of content they post and what kind of tone they use.
 Use Google News to search for recent headlines about the company.
-Have a read of their Glassdoor reviews (and take both the highly critical and highly complementary ones with a grain of salt).
+Read their Glassdoor reviews (and take both the highly critical and complementary ones with a grain of salt).